Pawlost/bachelors-thesis-compressed-meshers/README.md

 They can be found in `Plugins/RunDirectionalMeshingDemo/Blueprints/Content/Characters`.

 ### Scenes
 Example maps showcasing different voxel test scenarios can be found in `Content/ProfilingScenarios/`.
-The deault map showcases can be found directly in `Content/`.
+The default map showcases can be found directly in `Content/`.

 ## Licence
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.